ztombol/bats-docs/README.md

 dependencies are loaded from `$TEST_DEPS_DIR`, which defaults to the directory containing the library.

-For example, testing the `bats-assert` library requires the `bats-core` to be present in the same directory by default.
+For example, testing the `bats-assert` library requires the `bats-support` to be present in the same directory by default.

 ```
 $ tree -L 1
 .
 ├── bats-assert
-└── bats-core
+└── bats-support

 2 directories, 0 files
 $ bats bats-assert/test